cancerberoSgx/typescript-in-the-browser/README.md

  * ts.createProjectHost doesn't work in the browser because there is no ts.sys - we need to create the host manually.
 See src/dummyUtils.ts#createDummyCompilerHost.ts

- * with that we oad a couple of files and query the source doucments fine
+ * with that we oad a couple of files and query the source documents fine

  * have a dummy very basic implementation of compiler host in memory. will work on improve it but first want to make sure is viable to run compiler and limitation